- William Shakespeare

 Nonviolence as Philosophy and Lifestyle

 Absolute pacifism proposes that all forms of violence, war, and/or killing are unconditionally wrong.
 In conditional pacifism, nonviolence is still the ideal, but violence may be justified under certain, extreme circumstances.
 The world's religions share a central value -- that life is precious and that it is not the right of any person to take the life of another.
 The focus of religious nonviolence can be one's spiritual well being or it can be work to end war and other forms of violence.
 In some faith traditions, nonviolent action becomes a moral imperative in the face of rampant social injustice.
-Through it, we avoid becoming accomplices of injustice by refusing the status quo; yet retain our own human dignity by refraining from violence.
-The opponent caught off guard by one's refusal to initiate violence or even to reciprocate violence, may come to question his/her own behavior or stance.
+Through it, believers avoid becoming what they consider "accomplices of injustice" by refusing the status quo; yet retain their own human dignity by refraining from violence.
+The opponent is caught off guard by their refusal to initiate violence or even to reciprocate violence, and may come to question his/her own behavior or stance.
 While it may seem fanciful to think that one's commitment to nonviolence can have this impact, many case studies have shown that this can happen, particularly when the commitment is constant over time.

 Nonviolent Action as a Political Strategy